Can You Take Ibuprofen (Advil, Motrin) with Meloxicam (Mobic)? Risks and Side Effects

 Ibuprofen and Meloxicam Side Effects

-Because meloxicam and ibuprofen are in the same drug class, they have a similar mechanism of action and similar side effects:[2]
+Because meloxicam and ibuprofen are in the same drug class, they utilize similar mechanisms for pain relieve and can also produce similar side effects[2].
+Mild to moderate side effects include:

 - Nausea